3D BASEBALL CARDS 1971

 For Topps, the 3D innovation paid off tremendously at the cash register.
 Sales of the 1971 set far surpassed any previous year as the novelty drew in many new collectors.
 The 3D cards helped Topps cement their position as the dominant force in the industry heading into the 1970s.
 They had successfully pulled off a major technological leap that reset expectations for what was possible within the confines of a traditional baseball card size and format.

-Read also: BASEBALL CARDS EVANSVILLE IN
+Read also: 1994 ACTION PACKED BASEBALL CARDS

 In the years that followed, Topps continued to issue 3D cards as a special subset within their standard sets.
 They largely reverted back to basic flat designs for the majority of issues going forward.
 The initial novelty of true 3D had worn off after the 1971 breakthrough.
 The laminate production process proved costly and limited how many 3D cards could be included economically each year.